dkargin/pyd20/readme.md

         - bow them all
         - reload action
         - crossbow reload
+1. Test splitting targets during full attack action
+    - and use 5ft step as well.
+Especially for dervish
-1. Status effects and ways to toggle them
+1. Brain should switch weapons according to situation and distance to enemy

-1. Items can lay on ground and can be picked
 1. Vision stuff
 1. Some spells (most interesting for me):
     - True strike.
 Remove bonus after the first strike